 When comparing seborrheic dermatitis with psoriasis, we are specifically talking about scalp psoriasis because, in both conditions, the victim area is a scalp.
 After examining your scalp, skin, and nails, the doctor can determine whether you have scalp psoriasis or seborrheic dermatitis or both.
-In both cases, skin is usually red and scaly, which is a common observation with an inattentive eye.
+In both cases, the skin is usually red and scaly, which is a common observation with an inattentive eye.

 how to tell the difference between Psoriasis and Seborrheic dermatitis?

-In psoriasis, the scales are thicker, silvery white and drier and tend to occur on more than just one body part.
+In psoriasis, the scales are thicker, silvery-white and drier and tend to occur on more than just one body part.
 On the other hand, in seborrheic dermatitis, scales are thinner and greasy white/yellowish, usually present on scalp and hairline.